Residence Life holds mandatory RA training on Penn State’s first intended wellness day

 “That day should be ours — it was ours to begin with,” Steve said.
 “I mean, they tried.
 Trying is always going to be better than nothing.
 It’s just kind of crappy.”

-“I think it’s pretty ironic that we’re learning and training about self-care on a day we were supposed to be taking [off for] self-care,” Byrne (senior-drawing and painting) said.
+“I think it’s pretty ironic that we’re learning and training about self-care on a day we were supposed to be taking [off for] self-care,” Zoey said.
 “It’s just really upsetting that this training had to be done.
 I believe the training could have easily been done in an email or another weekend date, but they chose to do it on the one day we had off — and it’s mandatory, so your job depends on it.”

 Emma, another RA at Penn State who wished to remain anonymous, works in North Halls and is “not that personally bothered” by the training on Tuesday’s wellness day.

-Note: Editor’s note: The names of all individuals interviewed for this story have been changed in order to protect their identities.
-The Daily Collegian has verified through fact-checking that all the individuals interviewed for this story are RAs.